 In this stage conflicts between corridors can be identified.
-This coordination is done twice a year by the TCR Corridor Coordinators in a timely manner according to the needs of the timetable process.
+If necessary this coordination is done twice a year by the TCR Corridor Coordinators in a timely manner according to the needs of the timetable process.

 4.4 Involvement of applicants